SignPath/website/docs/documentation/crypto-providers.md

 ### Update to a new version

-To update to a new version, simply install the new version as described in the previous section.
-This overwrites the existing installation.
+Installing a new version will overwrite the existing installation.

 ### Uninstallation